GabGr25/AP5-Projet-JEE/README.md

 # LAB 07

-Welcome to the final lab!

 For this lab, you'll have to complete the code with implementations and annotations.
 You can follow the `TODO`'s inside the different Maven modules.

 ## Functional requirements
 You have a web application `lab07-web`, written with Spring Boot that renders HTML server-side, in order to manage a list of students with different grades for different subjects.

 This web application is not directly plugged to a relational database.
-Indeed, it consumes a ReST API from another web application `lab07-api` that is written with Spring Boot as well.
+Indeed, it consumes a ReST API from another web application `lab07-api` which is written with Spring Boot as well.

 ## Maven Modules
 The dependencies between the modules are the following: